onyum/hello-world/README.md

 Hello there

-I'm hoping to finally learn how to code.
-I've done a bit in the past, but never committed myself to it.
-My name is Lily and I am a university student in Utah.
+I'm a student at the University of Utah interested in game dev and cybersecurity.